losrobbos/socket-chat-simple/README.md

 }, []);

 // register socket message listener
-// if listener depends on any state data useEffect(() => {
+// if listener depends on any state data => re-create listener every time to prevent stale closure (=> with outdated state) useEffect(() => {

   socketRef.current.on("message", msg => {